This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 Billions of these tiny interactions happen online every day and people don’t expect all that much anymore.
 And therein lies the opportunity to stand out.
 Be the person who doesn’t just push one-way messages and ignore what’s coming back to them.
 Be the person who approaches others with appreciation and respect.

-Automation tools — if you use them, but you’re not monitoring to see whether there are live human beings engaging with you — you’re just broadcasting.
-And what a pity, because you’re missing a lot of opportunity to create real connections.
+Automation tools.
+If you use them, but you’re not monitoring to see whether there are live human beings engaging with you, you’re just broadcasting.
+Making noise.
+And what a pity, because you’re missing a lot of opportunities to create real connections.